Yoyogi National Stadium: Facilities

+The First Gymnasium has a capacity of 12,898 people (8,774 stand seats and 4,124 arena seats).
+It has an arena area of 4000 m2.
+The Second Gymnasium has a capacity of 4,002 people (2,803 fixed seats and 1,191 arena seats).
+It has an arena area of 1300 m2.
+It is also referred to as the Annex.
+In addition, there is an indoor swimming pool, and futsal courts.

+Yoyogi National Stadium hosts sports such as basketball, handball, and table tennis.
+It also serves as a concert venue.
+The stadium is located near Harajuku Station.

 History

-The design of the Yoyogi National Gymnasium began in 1961 by Kenzō Tange in collaboration with engineer Yoshikatsu Tsuboi.
+The design of the Yoyogi National Stadium began in 1961 by Kenzō Tange in collaboration with engineer Yoshikatsu Tsuboi.
 The project was intended for the 1964 Summer Olympics.
 The bid for the structure was approved 20 months before the start of the games and took 18 months to construct.
 It was opened on October 10, 1964.
-The stadium held the swimming and diving events for the 1964 Olympics and a companion building known as the 'Annex', which was constructed at the same time and also designed by Tange, held some of the basketball events.
-It was also the venue for the handball competition at the 2020 Summer Olympics.
+The First Gymnasium held the swimming and diving events for the 1964 Summer Olympics and the Second Gymnasium held the basketball events.
+Both Gymnasiums were designed by Tange and were built at the same time.
 Since 1964, the stadium has been used regularly for sport and entertainment events.

-Yoyogi National Gymnasium inspired the design for the Olympic Stadium for the 1972 Summer Olympics in Munich.

-In 1987, Kenzō Tange was awarded the Pritzker Architecture Prize, with the citation describing the Yoyogi National Gymnasium as “among the most beautiful buildings of the 20th century".
+Yoyogi National Stadium inspired the design for the Olympic Stadium for the 1972 Summer Olympics in Munich.
+In 1987, Kenzō Tange was awarded the Pritzker Architecture Prize, with the citation describing the Yoyogi National Stadium as “among the most beautiful buildings of the 20th century".

+Yoyogi National Stadium was the venue for the handball competition at the 2020 Summer Olympics and venue for several events at the 2020 Summer Paralympics.

 In 2021, the stadium was designated an Important Cultural Property in Japan for being "a monumental example of postwar architecture with a dynamic exterior and magnificent interior space".